![]() |

 Apart from the addition of Starting signals in early 1899 and the 1930s alterations at Bratton Fleming, the basic signalling at the intermediate station passing-loops remained virtually unchanged throughout the life of the L&BR until the closure of the line.
 However most of the actual signals at the intermediate stations were replaced or modified in a variety of ways at different times (probably due mainly to routine maintenance and repair) as described above, and these changes are listed also in a separate L&BR Signal Register.
 There can not have been many (if any) other railways where a (virtually) identical arrangement was provided at four consecutive passing-loops.

-Fortunately two of the original L&BR signal-box 'huts' still exist today, at Chelfham and Woody Bay, although sadly without their original lever-frames.
-(The signal-box from Bratton Fleming did survive for many years at a new location, but it is believed to have been destroyed some years ago.)
-The signal-box at Woody Bay has been restored by the Lynton & Barnstaple Railway Trust (L&BRT) and brought back into operational use with a replacement 9-lever Stevens 'knee' type frame.
-The signal-box and station at Chelfham are a longer-term restoration project for the L&BRT, but the signal-box has been fitted with a replacement 7-lever Stevens 'knee' type frame (not yet operational) and work is in hand to erect reproductions of at least some of the original Evans O'Donnell signals.
+Two of the original L&BR signal-box 'huts' still exist today, at Chelfham and Woody Bay, but without their original lever-frames.
+The signal-box at Woody Bay has been restored by the Lynton & Barnstaple Railway Trust (L&BRT) and brought back into operational use with a replacement 9-lever Stevens 'knee' type frame (as used by the SR); three of the SR-era signals have been re-created in roughly their original form and locations.
+The signal-box and station at Chelfham are a longer-term restoration project, but the signal-box has been fitted with a replacement 7-lever Stevens 'knee' type frame (not yet operational) and work is in hand to erect reproductions of the original Evans O'Donnell signals in their original locations (of which 3 have been done as of mid-2025).

 Chelfham lever descriptions image courtesy of